alanreidt/range-slider-component/README.md

 Although, it's possible to realize an *update* behavior here, I don't see this, as a logical functionality (see below).

-You can accomplish desired result by using *API create method*, instead.
+You can accomplish desired result by using *API create method* along with `'update'` event, instead.

-Or you can create Slider with tooltips and then hide them through css, when desire.
+Or you can create Slider with tooltips and then hide them through css, depending on event.

-> P.S.
-Functionality will be enhanced in the future, in order to allow to listen to events (such as an *update*), which will improve the situation.

 ### Architecture
 Slider architecture follows an *original MVC architecture*, the topic is thoroughly described in the article [«Охота на мифический MVC»](https://habr.com/ru/post/321050/) (see some details below).